Mottysc/Monty-Hall/README.md

 I made this myself, it's a pretty simple code with not much to explain.
 If you need help with any variable names, just ask.

+I, Mottysc, made this code.
+You may not steal or copy this code and pass it on as your own.